MaterializeInc/materialize/doc/user/content/ingest-data/postgres/azure-db.md

 {{% postgres-direct/before-you-begin %}}

+## A. Configure Azure DB

-## Step 1.
-Enable logical replication
+### 1. Enable logical replication

 Materialize uses PostgreSQL's [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) protocol to track changes in your database and propagate them to Materialize.

-For guidance on enabling logical replication in Azure DB, see the [Azure documentation](https://learn.microsoft.com/en-us/azure/postgresql/single-server/concepts-logical#set-up-your-server).
+To enable logical replication in Azure DB, see the [Azure documentation](https://learn.microsoft.com/en-us/azure/postgresql/single-server/concepts-logical#set-up-your-server).

-## Step 2.
-Create a publication
+### 2. Create a publication and a replication user

 {{% postgres-direct/create-a-publication-other %}}

-## Step 3.
-Configure network security
+## B. Configure network security

 There are various ways to configure your database's network to allow Materialize to connect: